ajcr/ajcr.github.io/_posts/2020-4-11-stride-guide-part-1.md

 Welcome to the first part of a three-part illustrated guide examining shapes, strides and multidimensionality in [NumPy](https://numpy.org/).

-The idea of [strided arrays](https://en.wikipedia.org/wiki/Stride_of_an_array) is simple, and is a basis for implementing arrays, matrices and tensors in many higher-level languages and frameworks including TensorFlow, PyTorch, Matlab and Julia.
+The idea of [strided arrays](https://en.wikipedia.org/wiki/Stride_of_an_array) is simple, and is a basis for implementing arrays, matrices and tensors in many higher-level languages and frameworks including [TensorFlow](https://www.tensorflow.org/api_docs/python/tf/strided_slice) and [Julia](https://docs.julialang.org/en/v1/base/arrays/#Base.strides).

 Strides allow solutions to mind-bending multi-dimensional problems.
 A better understanding of how they work could make you a more efficient programmer!
 Practicalities aside, the concept is elegant and worthy of study in its own right.